d909b/perfect_match/README.md

 - Make sure you have all the requirements listed above.
 - You can use the script `perfect_match/apps/run_all_experiments.py` to obtain the exact parameters used with `main.py` to reproduce the experimental results in [our paper](https://arxiv.org/abs/1810.00656).
+    - The `perfect_match/apps/run_all_experiments.py` script prints the command line parameters that have to be run, one command per line.
     - Note that we ran several thousand experiments which can take a while if evaluated sequentially.
 We therefore suggest to run the experiments in parallel using e.g. a compute cluster.
-    - Once you have completed the experiments, you can calculate the summary statistics (mean +- standard deviation) over all the repeated runs using the `run_results.sh` script.
+    - Once you have completed the experiments, you can calculate the summary statistics (mean +- standard deviation) over all the repeated runs using the `./run_results.sh` script.
     - See below for a step-by-step guide for each reported result.
 - You can also reproduce the figures in our manuscript by running the R-scripts in `perfect_match/visualisation/`